-Some of the research in geography at Minnesota includes animation and four-dimensional cartographies (in particular for historical geospatial data), user interface design, the visual effects of geographic scale and cartographic generalization, and the visualization of multivariable data.
+Some of the research in geography at the University includes animation and four-dimensional cartographies (in particular for historical geospatial data), user interface design, the visual effects of geographic scale and cartographic generalization, and the visualization of multivariable data.

 Specific questions under investigation include: How can one both collect and represent localized knowledge in visual (cartographic) form?
 How can the intrinsic data quality and error of geospatial data be visualized for both population and biophysical problems?
 What are effective methods of visualizing complex spatial relationships, such as those between hazardous materials and vulnerable populations?
 How can one visualize complex human spatial processes, such as migration, social inequity, and spatial mismatch?
 How can biophysical processes, such as vegetation change and lake-level change, be visualized?